Why is my garden invasive plants

 Frequently Asked Questions

-How can I identify invasive plants in my garden?
+How do I identify invasive plants in my garden?

-Look for plants that are growing aggressively, spreading quickly, and outcompeting your desired garden plants.
-Consult local plant guides or reach out to a horticulturist for help identifying invasive species in your area.
+Look for fast-growing plants that are spreading aggressively and crowding out other vegetation.
+Consult local plant guides or experts to determine which species are considered invasive in your area.

-Some of the most problematic invasive plants include Japanese knotweed, kudzu, English ivy, and bamboo.
-These plants can quickly take over gardens and natural areas if not properly controlled.
+Some of the most problematic invasive plants include kudzu, Japanese knotweed, English ivy, and bamboo.
+These plants can be extremely difficult to eradicate once established.

 Connect with certified professionals in your area